webarch-coop/ansible-role-nginx/README.md

 ### nginx_default_https_redirect

-A URL to redirect HTTP requests to, `nginx_default_https_redirect` defaults to `https://$host$request_uri`.
+A URL to redirect port 80 HTTP requests to in the `default.conf` configuration file, `nginx_default_https_redirect` defaults to `https://$host$request_uri`.

 ### nginx_default_redirect

-An optional URL to redirect port 443 requests to the `nginx_default_server_name` to.
+An optional URL to redirect port 443 HTTPS requests to in the `default.conf` configuration file, `nginx_default_server_name` to.
 This variable is not set by default.

 ### nginx_default_root

-The default `root` for HTML files, this defaults to `/var/www/html`.
+The default `root` for HTML files in the `default.conf` configuration file, this defaults to `/var/www/html`.

 ### nginx_default_server

-If `nginx_default_server` is `true` then the `default.conf` server configuration will include `default_server` in the `listen` directive, it defaults to `true`.
+If `nginx_default_server` is `true` then the `default.conf` server configuration file will include `default_server` in the `listen` directive, it defaults to `true`.

 ### nginx_default_server_index

-A list of file names to be used for the `index` directive, it defaults to:
+A list of file names to be used for the `index` directive, in the `default.conf` configuration file, it defaults to:

 * `index.html`
 * `index.nginx-debian.html`

 ### nginx_default_server_name

-The `server_name` to use in the `default.conf` server configuration, it defaults to `{{ inventory_hostname }}`.
+The `server_name` to use in the `default.conf` server configuration file, it defaults to `{{ inventory_hostname }}`.

 ### nginx_default_ssl_certificate

-An optional path to a TLS certificate for the `default.conf` server configuration, set it to an empty string to disable TLS in `default.conf`.
+An optional path to a TLS certificate for the `default.conf` server configuration file, set it to an empty string to disable TLS in `default.conf`.

 ### nginx_default_ssl_certificate_key

-An optional path to a TLS key for the `default.conf` server configuration, set it to an empty string to disable TLS in `default.conf`.
+An optional path to a TLS key for the `default.conf` server configuration file, set it to an empty string to disable TLS in `default.conf`.

 ### nginx_default_ssl_trusted_certificate

-An optional path to a CA certificate for the `default.conf` server configuration, set it to an empty string to disable TLS in `default.conf`.
+An optional path to a CA certificate for the `default.conf` server configuration file, set it to an empty string to disable TLS in `default.conf`.

 ### nginx_dhparam_path